orxfun/orx-concurrent-iter/README.md

 ## D. Implementations

-The following implementations of concurrent iterators are provided in this crate.
+The following table lists current implementations of concurrent iterators provided in this crate.

 | Type                    | ConcurrentIterable `con_iter` | IntoConcurrentIter `into_con_iter` | IterIntoConcurrentIter `iter_into_con_iter` |
 |-------------------------|-------------------------------|------------------------------------|---------------------------------------------|